jannaee/Netview/README.md

 3. Run `npm start` the app is now listening on port 3000
 4. Navigate to `http://localhost:3000/`

+##Special Note:
+This repo is served to a public domain https://netview.netlify.com/ on successful build

 ##TO DO:

 I think of web development much like painting or sculpting.
 Your work is never really finished.
 There are a few items that I was not able to complete or add to this project.
 I will continue to develop this application because it was just way too fun!